Rails-Designer/mata/README.md

 ## Why this gem?

 I needed a way to reload pages for Perron-powered Rails applications.
 These are minimal Rails apps typically without Hotwire or ActionCable dependencies.
 Existing solutions either required ActionCable or provided only basic full-page reloads without state preservation.
+So I built a light-weight gem that uses SSE and idiomorph for a smooth developer experience.
+Not just specific for Perron but for any Rack-based Ruby app. ❤️

 ## Who is Mata?